All Episodes

 I worked with my landlord.

-I fixed up his apartment, so that would pay my rent, or I'd fix his barn, or I'd paint his house, or I'd you know, cut his lawn.
+I fixed up his apartment so that would pay my rent or I'd fix his barn or I'd paint his house or I'd, you know, cut his lawn.

-I did whatever I had to do, and I remember not being able to afford to go out for McDonald's, never mind anything else.
+And I remember not being able to afford to go out for McDonald's, never mind anything else.

 And that life lesson taught me more than I could ever learn in any school, any place, anywhere.

-All right, so now I have money, but when I got into radio, I work for free.
+But when I got into radio, I worked for free.

-I went got into radio, I never thought I'd be successful.
+I never thought I'd be successful.

-I got into radio, my first paid job was $19,000 a year.
+My first paid job was $19,000 a year.

-So anyway, I just tell you this.
+So, anyway, I just tell you this.

-You gotta be a good dad and a good husband.
+First and foremost, you've got to be a good dad and a good husband.

 All right?

-What you did for me, I can't stop until I help somebody else with and do the same thing that you did for me.
+What you did for me, I can't stop until I help somebody else and do the same thing that you did for me.

-Your opportunities are gonna, you know, dwindle.
+Your opportunities are going to dwindle.

-And I think and see, I think it's illegal.
+And I think, and see, I think it's illegal.

-I'm not buying it.
+I'm not buying.

 No, no, no.